Conditions

 The blinded condition in 5e is not always intuitive.
 An archer can attack any creature they want while blinded, only suffering disadvantage.

 A blinded creature knows where other creatures are for the sake of moving closer to them.
-The DM may rule that a blinded character is unaware of things in their environment beyond what the blinded condition prescribes.
+The GM may rule that a blinded character is unaware of things in their environment beyond what the blinded condition prescribes.

-A DM may wish to rule that a blinded spellcaster can occassionally cast spells that normally require line of sight.
+A GM may wish to rule that a blinded spellcaster can occassionally cast spells that normally require line of sight.
 We recommend allowing blinded casters to cast such spells when in physical contact with the target, such as when the caster is grappling an enemy, or when the spellcaster is swallowed by a large creature.

 (3) An example of the blinded condition interacting with blindsight: